Ssimoes48/Happiness-ETL/README.md

 * In terminal, make sure your environment has the following dependencies to run these notebooks: `sqlalchemy`, `pandas`, `psycopg2` .
 You can check this by running the code `conda list` in your terminal.

-* Open each 1.ipynb' notebook in `Jupyter notebook`.
-The files are located in Data_Cleaning folder
+* Run each notebook in `Jupyter notebook` from the Data_Cleaning folder

-* User will have to create a file called ‘config.py’ and save it in the main folder of repository.
-User will need to create a value called `‘postgress_pwd = {password}”` whose value is equal to the users `postgress password` for `PgAdmin`
+* Create a file called ‘config.py’ and save it in the main folder of repository.
+User will need to create a value called `‘postgres_pwd = {password}”` whose value is equal to the users `postgres password` for `PgAdmin`

 * Run each notebook completely in `Jupyter Notebook`

-* Once the tables are populated in `PgAdmin`, run the queries located in file called`query.sql` in Schema folder
+* Once the tables are populated in `PgAdmin`, run the queries located in file called `query.sql` in Schema folder

 ## Resources